E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/guessoc/guessoc_readme.rst

 Building and Testing
 ____________________

-The module includes a Makefile that will compile the code always that user has a fortran compiler and the lapack and blas libraries installed in the computer.
+The module includes a Makefile.
+To compile you need:  that will compile the code always that user has a fortran compiler and the lapack and blas libraries installed in the computer.
 The compiler included in the Makefile is gfotran and no specification is given for the location of lapack and blas subroutines.
 Be sure that you have access to the compiler and libraries.
 Otherwise, change the compiler to use and include the full path of the libraries.

 Once the executable is created the user can run it just typing ./guessSO.exe.
 The program reads the input files from the directory inpmat/.
 For the testing run there are 36x36 elements, each element of the matrix is in a different file.
 Open one of the files to see the structure of the input files.
 The program creates intermediate files, ssXX-XX.dat, so that the user can see the evolution of the running.
 The final output files are adia.dat, adiai.dat, soXX-XX.dat.
 Where adiai.dat are the initial eigenvalues of the non-optimised matrix (spin-orbit states in this example), adia.dat are the eigenvalues with the optimised matrix and the soXX-XX.dat are the individual elements of the optimised matrix in which the off-diagonal values should be now smooth and suitable for fitting.